tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 My first reaction was to delete the document.
 But I couldn't.
 I couldn't just press a button, it wasn't mine to delete.
 I wasn't even watching the attached video, and my trembling hands were already stabbing at my laptop's tracking pad trying to delete it from existence.

 I had to keep a poker face.

 Wendy Atlas did not *care* about what people thought of her.

-Except my carefully moulded facade was splintering pieced by piece the longer I stared at thd Google doc, not just detailing my lies, but also exposing them in HD on every screen.
+Except my carefully moulded facade was splintering piece by piece the longer I stared at the Google doc, not just detailing my lies, but also exposing them in HD on every screen.
 There I was, caught in gritty camera footage standing in a dumpster full of shit, my filthy hands wrapped around a Gucci Diana Mini.
 I was grinning, and I could see the greed on my face, my wide eyes glued to the bag.

 I sacrificed everything, even the relationship with my father, to maintain my lie.
 I came from dirt.
 My father never worked, and we barely scraped by on government handouts.
 Our apartment stunk of rot, and my room didn't have a carpet.
 I used to pick lice from my hair because dad refused to run the hot water.
 I did *everything* to become a perfectly made up lie.
 I cleaned rich people's houses, trying on their wardrobe, snapping pictures of myself.